 There's a cognitive load that comes with constantly monitoring your own writing.
 When AI handles that for you, you can focus your mental energy on the content of your message rather than its form.

 "I used to spend at least an hour every day just proofreading emails," says Jennifer Alvarez, a project manager.
-"Now I can focus on the actual work instead of worrying if I'm using 'affect' or 'effect' correctly."
+"Now I can focus on the actual work instead of worrying if I'm using 'affect' or 'effect' correctly.
+The AI has learned my writing patterns so well that it rarely makes suggestions I don't accept."

 This one's really close to my heart.
 I've worked with so many talented people who have brilliant ideas but struggle to express them perfectly in English.
 Grammar checker AI has been revolutionary for non-native English speakers.